 - Watch your plugs.
 It’s never a good idea to plug someone else’s USB stick into your computer.

 - Got HTTPS?
 When making an online purchase with your credit card, be sure you’re using an HTTPS connection.
 That “s” is crucial because it means your info is being scrambled.
+Secure connections are also shown by a "lock" in the domain area of your browser.

 Kill it With Fire